skull4L/College-notes/Geology/(G3) Past life and past climates/The Cambrian explosion.md

 - Such deposits also include preservation of legs, gills, gut traces and muscle blocks in many species
 - Many organisms found here appear to be completely unrelated to other known species, these are described as having 'unknown affinity'

-- Soft parts are often preserved as aluminosilicate films often associated with iron mineralization
+- Soft parts are often preserved as aluminosilicate films, often associated with iron mineralization
+- Iron pyrite preservation has allowed detailed fossilization of many organic remains